nakedbot/open-to/_posts/2016-04-10-welcome-to-jekyll.markdown

 author:       "Author" # not included in posts atm but can be added and used later
 categories:   jekyll update # not included in posts atm but can be added and used later
 tags:         tag1 tag2 # not included in posts atm but can be added and used later
-published:    false # switch to true when ready to publish
+published:    true # switch to true when ready to publish
-permalink:          # sets the link for the post.
+permalink:    /template/      # sets the link for the post.
 E.g permalink: /battle-disease/
 redirect_to:        # sets a redirect link.
 Simple include the full, absolute link you want below

 # POSTS LIST on frontpage